loopholelabs/frpc-go/README.md

 ## Important note about releases and stability

 This repository generally follows [Semantic Versioning](https://semver.org/).
-However, **this library is currently in Beta** and is still considered experimental.
+However, **this library is currently in Alpha** and is still considered experimental.
 Breaking changes of the library will _not_ trigger a new major release.
 The same is true for selected other new features explicitly marked as **EXPERIMENTAL** in CHANGELOG.md.